What is EOMONTH Function in Excel?

 The first step in preparing our 5-year annual financial model is to project the remaining quarter in the current year (i.e. Q-4 of 2022) before shifting to a fiscal year basis.

-The arguments in our formula for the Q-4 2022 date cell – the stub period – is the following:
+The arguments in our formula for the Q-4 2022 date cell – the stub period – are the following:

 The returned date is 12/30/2022, the final date marking the end of fiscal year 2022.